-- 1. Meet with appropriate faculty and campus dean or associate dean to determine causes for unacceptable behavior and possible solutions to problems. - 2.
+- 1. Meet with appropriate faculty and Associate Dean to determine causes for unacceptable behavior and possible solutions to problems. - 2.
 Be aware that improper behavior may result in dismissal from the nursing program (See the current Student Handbook on Academic and/or Professional Misconduct).